ToshioCP/Gtk4-tutorial/gfm/sec1.md

 - Linux.
 - Ruby programming language.
-There are two ways to install it.
+There are two ways to install.
 One is installing the distribution's package.
 The other is using rbenv and ruby-build.
 If you want to use the latest version of ruby, use rbenv.